Unity-Billal-mesloub/just/README.md

 mod? foo
 ```

 Missing source files for optional modules do not produce an error.
-If a recipe
-or alias depends on a missing optional module, directly, or transitively, it
-will be disabled.
-Attempting to invoke a disabled recipe or alias is an error,
-but other non-disabled recipes can still be run.<sup>1.52.0</sup>

 Optional modules with no source file do not conflict, so you can have multiple
 mod statements with the same name, but with different source file paths, as